liloheinrich/ModSim/README.md

 - Use your models to do useful work (e.g., make predictions, explain behavior, evaluate design decisions)
 - Use Python to implement models, run simulations, work with data, and generate visualizations
 - Communicate technical and quantitative information effectively in several modes (e.g., written, spoken, graphical)
-- Work effectively with a variety of teammates and in a variety of roles (e.g., “driver” and “navigator” while pair programming)
+- Work effectively with a variety of teammates and in a variety of roles (e.g., “driver” &amp; “navigator” in pair programming)
-- Be a critical consumer of models (e.g., assess models encountered, evaluate whether appropriate and useful for given purpose)
+- Be a critical consumer of models (e.g., assess models encountered, evaluate whether appropriate/useful for given purpose)
 - Understand the opportunities and responsibilities involved in creating and using models

 ## Modeling Mantras:
 "All models are wrong, but some are useful."
-    ~ attributed to George Box
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;~ attributed to George Box

 "Everything should be as simple as possible, but not simpler."
-    ~ attributed to Albert Einstein
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;~ attributed to Albert Einstein

 ## Course Materials
 The textbook for this course is [Modeling and Simulation in Python by Allen B. Downey](http://greenteapress.com/modsimpy/ModSimPy3.pdf).